wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

                               verbose=1)
 ```

-The about the fit API is that it also takes a callback, which is invoked after every epoch.
-For instance, I used the callback to stop training when reaching a certain accuracy - since there isn't really a need to continue training at that point.
+The API to fit a model also takes a **callback**, which gets invoked after every training epoch.
+You can use such a callback to stop training when reaching a certain accuracy.

 The definition of the callback looks like this: